EngineerSmith/AppleCake/README.md

   appleCake.mark("Key Pressed", "p", {key=key}) -- Adds a mark every time a key is pressed, with the key as an argument end
 ```
-## Viewing AppleCake
+## Viewing AppleCake profiling data
+Open your Chromium browser (Chrome and Edge have been tested to work) and go to `about://tracing`.
+If you don't have a Chromium browser you can go to https://ui.perfetto.dev/v23.0-b574f45ca/assets/catapult_trace_viewer.html and it should work the same.

-Open Chrome and go to `chrome://tracing/`.
-Once the page has loaded, you can drag and drop the created `*.json` into the page.
-This will then load and show you the profiling data it's recorded.
-You can use the tools to move around and look closer at the data.
+Once the page has loaded, you can drag and drop the created profile json into the page.
+This will then load and show you the data.
+You can use the tools to move around, but it's recommended to use the keyboard shortcuts.
+Press `?` on your keyboard or in the top right of the page to see the shortcuts.
 Example of a frame of data, see the docs for more examples and details.
 ![example](https://i.imgur.com/6SBDkSc.png "Example of chrome tracing")
 ## Jprof
 To help make it easier to try out or migrate, you can easily use existing jprof calls.
-Below shows off how, with 2 additional functions to make it fit into AppleCakes workflow
+Below shows off how, with 2 additional functions to make it fit into AppleCake's workflow
 ```lua
 local appleCake = require("lib.AppleCake")(true) -- Set to false will remove the profiling tool from the project, and all other threads